Clan Stewart of Appin: 15th century

-Tradition tell us that in 1445, while returning to his seat at Dunstaffnage Castle from the great cattle tryst at Crieff, Sir John met and fell in love with the daughter of MacLaren of Ardvech.
+Tradition tell us that in 1445, while returning to his seat at Dunstaffnage Castle from the great cattle tryst at Crieff, Sir John met and fell in love with the daughter of MacLaren of Ardveich, Loch Earn Balquhidder.
 Although married, he began an affair with his new love which one year later produced a son.
 The first son of this union was called Dugald, and went on to become the progenitor of the famous Clan Stewart of Appin.
 Sir John Stewart was born around 1410, putting him at about 35 when he met the woman that would become his second wife.

 After the death of his first wife, Sir John waited for five years before setting up the marriage between himself and Dugald's mother.
 We do not know why, but it may have been for political reasons.
 In 1463, Sir John set a wedding date and sent for Dugald and his mother to come to Dunstaffnage.
 Unknown to Sir John, there was a plot to kill the Lord of Lorn.
 It is not fully known, but it is thought to have been set up by the Lord of the Isles who was in a power struggle with the King of Scots, and who saw it as being in his best interest to neutralize this powerful and loyal representative of the King in the west highlands.
 The other plotters, which some feel included Colin Campbell, Lord Argyll, Sir John's son-in-law, were primarily represented by Alan MacCoul, the illegitimate grandson of an earlier MacDougall chief.
 As the lightly armed wedding party made its way from Dunstaffnage to the small chapel about 180 yards from the castle walls, they were attacked by a superior force led by Alan MacCoul.
 Although better armed, MacCoul's force was defeated, but not before mortally wounding the Lord of Lorn.
 Sir John was rushed into the chapel and MacCoul and his henchmen ran into and occupied the deserted Dunstaffnage.
 With his last breath Sir John married Dugald's mother, legitimising him and making him the de jure Lord of Lorn.
 After receiving the last rites, Sir John expired and a new chapter in West Highland history opened.
 Dugald gathered all the adherents of the Lord of Lorn and with the assistance of the MacLarens laid siege to Dunstaffnage, but to no avail.
 Unbeknownst to Dugald, Colin Campbell, Lord Argyll, who seemed to have been involved in the plot, raised a group of MacFarlanes to aid MacCoul in his struggle against the de jure Lord of Lorn.
 MacCoul's men with the MacFarlanes met the men of Lorn and MacLaren in what was to be known as the battle of Leac a dotha.
 It was a fierce battle with both sides leaving the field with very heavy losses.